 At present, our season runs from September until June, during which we perform four subscription concerts at Benaroya Hall on Saturday afternoons at 2:00 p.m.
 Rehearsals are every Wednesday evening from 7:15 until 9:45 pm and are usually held at Roosevelt High School.

 In addition to performing masterpieces from the standard repertoire, we are devoted to playing important works (often by women composers) that have been passed over by other orchestras and conductors.
 We strongly believe that surfacing and highlighting these pieces enriches both our membership and the community we serve.

-Formal Auditions are held each fall with Music Director Adam Stern, personnel director Dick Griffith, and selected section principals.
-The orchestra will hold immediate ad-hoc auditions for sections with more pressing needs.
+General auditions are held in late August with Music Director Adam Stern, personnel manager Amy Werner-Allen, and selected section principals.
+The orchestra also holds ad-hoc auditions throughout the season for sections with more pressing needs.

 Audition requirements consist of scales, orchestral excerpts, and a solo work or etude.
 Even though the Philharmonic is a volunteer orchestra, we maintain a high bar of musicianship and dedication, so our auditions are fairly competitive.